-- 1 Shut down your PowerBook.
-Disconnect the power adapter, phone cord, and any other cables connected to the computer. - 2 Turn over the PowerBook and remove the battery by turning the latch a quarter turn.
+- 1 Shut down your computer.
+Disconnect the power adapter, phone cord, and any other cables connected to the computer. - 2 Turn over the PowerBook and locate the release latches on either side of the battery.
+Slide both latches up.
+The battery should pop up slightly.